 - replacing dead plants with seeds or new plants (use seed compost for this)

 - refilling the pockets so they are full of soil

 What you grow will depend on the aspect of your Pocket Bed.
-This simply means how much sun your pocket beds will get as certain types of plants are more or less shade tolerant.
+This just means how much sun your pocket beds will get as particular types of plants are more or less shade tolerant.
 This pocket bed gets plenty of sun and has amongst others:

 - Fever Few

 One of the joys of creating edible spaces is that you involve all of your senses.
 The smell of the herbs – thyme, lemon balm and curry plant – amazingly fresh.
 Colourful flowers, bright and pleasing to the eye.
 Plants to nibble and taste.
 Fingertips in cool, moist soil, hands gently cradling new plants, hard and wrinkly seeds, dry, brittle, dead plants and soft green shoots.
 Add in the warmth from April sunshine that feels both comforting and energising.